 "How many times does the letter 'r' appear in 'strawberry'? "

-"Break down each character of the word one by one, "
+"Break down each character in the word one by one, "

 "then count the occurrences of 'r'."